awslabs/sagemaker-debugger/README.md

 #### Using SageMaker Debugger on AWS Deep Learning Containers with zero training script change

-Here you specify which rules to use when setting up the estimator and run your existing script without no change.
-For an example of this, see [Running a Rule with Zero Script Change on SageMaker](#running-a-rule-with-zero-script-change-on-sageMaker).
+Use Debugger built-in hook configurations and rules while setting up the estimator and monitor your training job.

+For a full guide and examples of using the built-in rules, see [Running a Rule with zero script change on AWS Deep Learning Containers](https://docs.aws.amazon.com/sagemaker/latest/dg/use-debugger-built-in-rules.html).

+To see a complete list of built-in rules and their functionalities, see [List of Debugger Built-in Rules](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-built-in-rules.html).

 #### Using SageMaker Debugger on AWS training containers with script mode

 You can use Debugger with your training script on your own container making only a minimal modification to your training script to add Debugger's `Hook`.
-For an example template of code to use Debugger on your own container in TensorFlow 2.x frameworks, see [Running on Your Own Container](#Running-on-Your-Own-Container).
+For an example template of code to use Debugger on your own container in TensorFlow 2.x frameworks, see [Run Debugger in custom container](#Run-Debugger-in-custom-container).
 See the following instruction pages to set up Debugger in your preferred framework.
   - [TensorFlow](docs/tensorflow.md)
   - [MXNet](docs/mxnet.md)
   - [PyTorch](docs/pytorch.md)
   - [XGBoost](docs/xgboost.md)

+#### Using SageMaker Debugger on custom containers

+Debugger is available for any deep learning models that you bring to Amazon SageMaker.
+The AWS CLI, the SageMaker Estimator API, and the Debugger APIs enable you to use any Docker base images to build and customize containers to train and debug your models.
+To use Debugger with customized containers, go to [Use Debugger in Custom Training Containers](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-bring-your-own-container.html).

-#### Using SageMaker Debugger on a Non-SageMaker Environment
+#### Using SageMaker Debugger on a non-SageMaker environment

-Here you write custom rules (or manually analyze the tensors) and modify your training script minimally to enable Debugger on a non-SageMaker Environment such as your local machine.
-For an example of this, see [Running Locally](#running-locally).
+Using the smdebug library, you can create custom hooks and rules (or manually analyze the tensors) and modify your training script to enable tensor analysis on a non-SageMaker environment, such as your local machine.
+For an example of this, see [Run Debugger locally](#run-debugger-locally).

-The reason for different setups is that Zero Script Change (via AWS Deep Learning Containers) uses custom framework forks of TensorFlow, PyTorch, MXNet, and XGBoost which add the `Hook` to the training job and save requested tensors automatically.
-These framework forks are not available in custom containers or non-SageMaker environments, so you must modify your training script in these environments.

 ---